Of Bears and Oaks: Finding black bears this Fall

 Though red oak acorns have significantly higher fat content, they also have significantly higher levels of tannic acids.
 For those species that gnaw their way through an acorn, like a squirrel, this is the preferred food source because the fat and tannins are found in separate places within the acorn.
 If you chew up and spit out the tannin rich outer layer, you are rewarded with the best nut in town.

-Bears don’t gnaw on an acorn, selectively eating one part and ignoring others, however.
-Instead, they sort of vacuum them up off the forest floor and pulverize them with their teeth - swallowing whole.
 It’s this difference in how they eat acorns that determine their preference for white oaks over reds.
 Since black bears basically gorge themselves on as many acorns as possible, the amount of tannic acid in the acorn is important.

 While white oaks may have less fat than red oak acorns, they have significantly less tannic acid as well.
 Animals have a natural aversion to foods with a lot of tannins.
-While too much of this stuff can kill, it also hinders digestion and the absorption of nutrients in much smaller quantities.
+While too much of this stuff can kill, it also hinders digestion and the absorption of nutrients even in much smaller quantities.
 As such, white oaks are the perfect compromise.
 Even though red oaks are more nutritious, white oaks still deliver about the same amount of nutrition as corn does.
 Now take away all those tannins, and you have yourself one of the most important food sources in the forest for a lot of different animals.

 This is why knowing the difference between red and white oaks is important.
 Just because you find a good crop of acorns on the ground doesn’t mean you will find bears.
 You need to be able to understand where the white oak stands are, as opposed to the red oak stands, and focus your efforts accordingly.